openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 1. Write and compile your OpenCL code with the standalone offline OpenCL compiler (`clc`).
 2. Write a configuration file to bind the OpenCL kernel to the topology file (`.xml`) of the model IR.
-3. Pass the configuration file to the Inference Engine with the model IR.
+3. Pass the configuration file to the OpenVINO™ Runtime with the model IR.

 ## Compile OpenCL code for VPU (Intel® Neural Compute Stick 2)